 - Summary: This field is hidden by default (click "Edit summary" to reveal).
 The summary is used to provide a brief overview of the event.
 It will be displayed in Events List blocks that are displayed on landing pages.

 - Date: Input one or multiple dates for the event.
 You have the options to add an all-day event, add a start and end time, and to add multiple dates.
 If your event is canceled, you can check the Canceled box.
-This will display a canceled message on your event page
+This will display a canceled message on your event page.
+Note that all event dates must provide both a start and end date.

 - Generating recurring dates: This fieldset is used to automatically generate dates based on a recurring schedule.
 For example, use this to quickly generate dates for office hours that are available twice a week for 4 weeks.